 Interlibrary loan for books is currently only available for Northwest University students, faculty, and staff who can travel to the Kirkland campus.

 Fill out the form on the next page and your request will be sent to us.

-Note: On the request form, you can enter “Northwest University” in the Address field.
-Enter your NU ID number in the Patron ID field.
+Note: On the request form, enter your NU ID number in the Patron ID field.

 - Sending ILL Requests from Off Campus

 If you are off campus and looking at a book that NU does not own, you will need to log in before the “Request Delivery” button appears.

 Above the “Find a copy in the library” section, you will see a blue box that says “You are not connected to the Northwest University network.”